 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Greenland's carbon emissions totalled approximately 74,652,000 kg CO2e, with all emissions classified under Scope 1.
-This marks a slight increase from 2023, where emissions were about 74,325,000 kg CO2e, also solely from Scope 1.
-In 2022, the emissions were reported at approximately 19,651,759 kg CO2e, comprising 18,295,813 kg CO2e from Scope 1 and 1,355,946 kg CO2e from Scope 2.
-Greenland has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
-The emissions data is not cascaded from any parent organisation, and the figures are independently reported.
-Overall, while Greenland's emissions have shown fluctuations, the lack of defined climate commitments or reduction strategies suggests a need for enhanced focus on sustainability and carbon management in future operations.
+In 2024, Greenland's total carbon emissions amounted to approximately 74.7 million kg CO2e, with all emissions classified under Scope 1, which totalled 74,652,000 kg CO2e.
+This represents a slight increase from 2023, where emissions were about 74.3 million kg CO2e, also entirely from Scope 1.
+For the year 2022, emissions data from the region of CO indicated a total of approximately 19.7 million kg CO2e, comprising 18,295,813 kg CO2e from Scope 1 and 1,355,946 kg CO2e from Scope 2.
+This data reflects a more comprehensive emissions profile, including both Scope 1 and Scope 2 emissions.
+Greenland has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
+The emissions data is not cascaded from any parent organisation, ensuring that the figures are solely representative of Greenland's own operations.
+Overall, while Greenland's emissions have shown some fluctuations, the lack of defined reduction strategies highlights an area for potential improvement in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents